pcarney8/katacoda-scenarios/openshift-applier/step8.md

-Once the Ansible run completes, go over to the `Dashboard` tab in this environment.
+####Once the Ansible run completes, go over to the `Dashboard` tab in this environment

 Login with the credentials:

 ```
 user: developer